Eratosteme/MCQute_App/README.md

 ## License

-This project is licensed under the unlicence
+This project is licensed under the unlicense